NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 added to the parent if dry-run DNSSEC is a desirable feature.

-When the child zone operator wants to complete the DNSSEC deployment, the parent needs to be notified for the real DS record.
+When the child zone operator wants to complete the DNSSEC deployment, the parent needs to be notified for the real DS record publication.

 ### CDS and CDNSKEY Consideration {#cds-cdnskey-consideration}